 The Climbing “Boom”

 Rock climbing is said to be the fastest-growing non-team sport of the new millennium, and sport climbing (bouldering, lead, and speed climbing) will debut in the 2020 Olympics in Tokyo!
-While you’ve surely seen breathtaking video of rock climbing on TV, it’s through the doors of an indoor climbing gym that most people get started.
+While you’ve surely seen a breathtaking video of rock climbing on TV, it’s through the doors of an indoor climbing gym that most people get started.
 Unlike past generations who learned to climb in the more serious environment of outdoor crags, today’s aspiring climbers can gain their skills in a safe, controlled indoor setting that offers a mountain-load of fun.
-And with over 1,000 indoor walls in United States—and thousands more worldwide—there’s undoubtedly a climbing gym near you.
+And with over 1,000 indoor walls in the United States—and thousands more worldwide—there’s undoubtedly a climbing gym near you.

 Regardless of your age, background, or level of fitness, indoor climbing will present you with many unique challenges—and rewards—that are far different from other sports.
 As you will soon discover, the wonder of climbing is the unique way in which it engages both the mind and body.
 Each climb reveals a novel challenge that offers the opportunity for self-development.
-Solving a puzzling sequence of hand- and footholds is akin to a vertical chess match requiring a dynamic mix of problem solving, positive thinking, and fear management.
+Solving a puzzling sequence of hand- and footholds is akin to a vertical chess match requiring a dynamic mix of problem-solving, positive thinking, and fear management.
 Physically, climbing will challenge your flexibility, stamina, body control, and almost every muscle from your legs to your core to your soon-to-be-pumped arms!
-In aggregate, climbing provides what may be the most complete mind–body workout available.
+In aggregate, climbing provides what may be the most complete mind-body workout available.

 Welcome to the Vertical World!

-Your first step through the doors of a climbing gym will be eye opening, energizing, and perhaps a bit frightening.
+Your first step through the doors of a climbing gym will be eye-opening, energizing, and perhaps a bit frightening.
 For a moment you may even contemplate a retreat from the facility; resist this urge with the knowledge that indoor climbing is completely safe and that you are up to the challenge.

 Climbing gyms come in all shapes and sizes, ranging from a modest 15-foot-high bouldering wall installed in the corner of a health club up to a massive 50-foot-plus lead climbing monolith common to large commercial climbing gyms in the major metropolitan cities.
 In addition to paying an entry fee, you’ll need to pony up a few bucks for a pair of climbing shoes, safety harness and chalk bag (worn around your waist and filled with powdery chalk to dry your grip).
 Like a seat belt, a climbing harness is the most vital piece of safety equipment—it’s the link between your body and the safety rope.
 Climbing shoes are also important, as the special rubber soles will help your feet stick to the climbing footholds.

-Prior to engaging in self-directed climbing, most gyms require completion of a brief introductory class.
+Prior to engaging in self-directed climbing, most gyms require the completion of a brief introductory class.
 This once-and-done lesson will provide a crash course on the fundamentals of climbing movement, as well as on vital issues of putting on your harness, tying into the rope, and belaying.
 Belaying is a two-person rope-management technique that allows for safe ascent and descent of the walls.
 It’s a simple process that takes only a few minutes to learn.
 Soon enough you’ll be climbing the walls!
 If your palms aren’t sweating yet, let me describe the three basic modes of climbing that await you.

 Bouldering is the most basic form of climbing, as the goal is simply to ascend short sections of wall, called “problems”, that typically range from ten to fifteen feet in height.
 Given the modest length of boulder problems, there’s no need for a safety rope or belayer.
 Like climbing around on a jungle gym, you are free to move around these low walls in search of enjoyable moves and a test of your strength!
 Bouldering is also the best activity for practicing footwork, developing balance, and learning to move in your new vertical environment.